 - PBDEs, TDCPP, or TCEP (”Tris”) flame retardants

 - Phthalates regulated by the Consumer Product Safety Commission

 - and also have Low VOC (Volatile Organic Compound) emissions for indoor air quality (less than 0.5 parts per million)

 More traditional Soft Innerspring (Pocketed Coil)

-For those who prefer a more traditional innerspring pocketed coil mattress, that is perfect for side and stomach sleepers.
-The Prosperity + Gel is as lovely as it is comfortable.
-This memory foam hybrid restores your body and eases your mind with truly restful sleep.
+For those who prefer a more traditional innerspring pocketed coil mattress, that is perfect for side and stomach sleepers try a hybrid.
+Most memory foam hybrids are an excellent choice and restores your body and eases your mind with truly restful sleep.
 Multi-layered support and a highly resilient innerspring unit will support your pressure points and midsection in your favorite sleeping position.

 The Prosperity + Gel blends softness and pressure relief for a traditional feel.
 The plush, supportive feel has a touch of bounce for side sleepers who want to eliminate pressure points without feeling “stuck.”
 Layers include 3-layered gel memory foam combined with super soft comfort and support foams, firm HD support foam, and an individually pocketed coil system with high-resiliency base and edge support foam.
 Prosperity’s comfort and support foams bounce back quickly, so that you can move around easily.
 Better yet, the gel layer at the top delivers night-long coolness.The Bed Boss